Armored Core: Verdict Day

-Armored Core: Verdict Day is a mech action game developed by FromSoftware and was published worldwide in September 2013 by Namco Bandai Games for PlayStation 3 and Xbox 360.
-It is the 15th installment in the Armored Core series and a direct sequel to Armored Core V.
+Armored Core: Verdict Day is a 2013 mech action game developed by FromSoftware and published by Namco Bandai Games for PlayStation 3 and Xbox 360.
+It is a direct sequel to Armored Core V.

 Gameplay

 The storyline is set in a future world wherein three factions are fighting over natural resources.
 In online multiplayer mode, which is the main focus of the game, players select a faction and battle players from the others, either in teams or by forming their own team of artificial intelligence-driven mechs called UNACs.
 These UNACs can be customized with different weapons and skills, and the behavior of AI mechs can be customized as well with their battle tactics and battlefield behavior being fine-tuned through the use of different chips.
 These chips allow the UNACs' engagement range, weapon usage, speed, line of sight, and other aspects to be modified according to the players' desires.
 If a player is in the operator seat, no actual players need be on the battlefield; UNACs can be simultaneously deployed, up to taking all 4 player slots as long as a human player acts as operator, and can then dictate objectives and spot specific enemies for each UNAC.
 The persistent world is reset when one faction dominates the others or when the season ends.

-The online servers for Armored Core: Verdict Day were shut down on March 31, 2024.
+The online servers were shut down on March 31, 2024.